deadjoe/timeCircles/README.md

 2. Open `index.html` in a modern web browser
 3. Click different view modes to switch between time visualizations
 4. Current time unit will be highlighted with passed units dimmed

+## Installing as a PWA on Mobile Devices

+### For iOS (iPhone/iPad):
+1. Open Safari and visit https://deadjoe.github.io/timeCircles/
+2. Tap the Share button (📤) at the bottom of the screen
+3. Scroll down and tap "Add to Home Screen"
+4. Give your PWA a name or keep the default name
+5. Tap "Add" to install the app on your home screen

+### For Android:
+1. Open Chrome and visit https://deadjoe.github.io/timeCircles/
+2. Tap the three-dot menu (⋮) in the top-right corner
+3. Tap "Add to Home screen"
+4. Follow the prompts to install the PWA

+Once installed, you can launch the Time Circles app directly from your home screen like any other app!

 ## Technical Details